Special Offer

 Job Post Checklist

 You’ll want your job post to be both informative and well-formatted.
 An effective job description includes the responsibilities, requirements, and benefits of the job.
-You can use Indeed’s job description templates as a foundation for your job post—we have one for almost every job title.
+If you need help creating or refining your draft, Indeed’s AI Job Description Generator can quickly build a clear, skills-first job description based on the details you provide.

 A great job post should also be scannable and easy to read.
 Here are a few best practices for formatting your job description: